Microsoft Advertising first-party data reveals four new consumer attitudes

 - Self-Care Enthusiasts

-We saw activism take on a new face as people stood up for civil rights and began voting with their wallets, forcing brands into the fray with them.
+We saw activism take on a new face as people, Empowered Activists, stood up for civil rights and began voting with their wallets, forcing brands into the fray with them.
 At the same time, we learned to care about ourselves and each other in more intentional ways than before.
-Wellness is front and center for many, from simple acts of personal kindness to sweeping health choices.
+Wellness is front and center for Self-Care Enthusiasts, from simple acts of personal kindness to sweeping health choices.

 The cultural and social changes shaping these new attitudes impact everything from shopping and traveling to finding new brands and businesses to support.
 Below is an early look at the four new attitudes detailed in an upcoming ebook to help you better understand and reach these evolving consumers.